adityaSomak/academic-kickstart/content/research/_index.md

 </div>
 </div>
 <div class="info">
-<b> NEW!!!
-(Oct 2022): </b> I am looking for a motivated BTech student (IIT KGP CS preferably), very proficient in coding to work with us in a multi-university collaboration on "Spatio-Temporal Reasoning in Vision and Language" with U.Utah, IIIT-H, and industrial partners.
+<s><b> NEW!!!
+(Oct 2022): </b> I am looking for a motivated BTech student (IIT KGP CS preferably), very proficient in coding to work with us in a multi-university collaboration on "Spatio-Temporal Reasoning in Vision and Language" with U.Utah, IIIT-H, and industrial partners.</s>
 </div>

 <div class="info">